gakimball/spacedoc/README.md

 # Spacedoc

 A fancy documentation generator that can mash up documentation from multiple sources, such as [SassDoc](http://sassdoc.com/) and [JSDoc](http://usejsdoc.org/).
-Used by the [Foundation](https://github.com/zurb/foundation-sites) family of frameworks.
+Spacedoc was originally forked from [Supercollider](https://github.com/zurb/supercollider), the documentation tool used by the [Foundation](https://github.com/zurb/foundation-sites) family of frameworks.

 ## Features